LinuxCommandLibrary

 --prefix path

-Only apply to paths with specified prefix
+Only apply rules with paths starting with specified prefix (repeatable)

 --exclude-prefix path

-Exclude paths with specified prefix
+Ignore rules with paths starting with specified prefix (repeatable)

 -E